-Extensive prejudicial pretrial publicity can can create tremendous problems for a defendant.
+Extensive prejudicial pretrial publicity can can create tremendous problems for a defendant to get a fair trial.
 One tool the courts use to assure a fair trial in these situations is a change of venue.
-In determining whether a defendant is entitled to a change of venue when in there is prejudicial pretrial publicity the trial court decides whether the defendant can receive a trial by an impartial jury free from outside influences or whether there is a likelihood that the pretrial publicity would prevent a fair trial.
+In determining if a defendant is entitled to a change of venue when there is prejudicial pretrial publicity the judge decides whether the defendant can receive a trial by an impartial jury free from outside influences or whether there is a likelihood that the pretrial publicity would prevent a fair trial.

 There are seven factors courts consider when ascertaining whether outside influences affecting the publicity will favor a ruling for a change of venue.